Unsourced Random Access: A Comprehensive Survey: URA over GMAC

-Another main approach in URA over GMAC is called coded compressed sensing (CCS) \cite{Amalladinne2020Acoded}, \cite{comp1,comp3,comp4,comp5,Agostini2023Constant,comp6,nassaji2024dynamic}, where the messages are divided into sub-blocks and each block is first encoded by an outer code by appending redundant parity bits before being mapped to a CS codebook for the inner encoding.
-The encoded sub-blocks are then transmitted in different slots.
-At the receiver side, each sub-block is recovered via compressed sensing algorithms, and the recovered segments are stitched together by an outer tree code.
-Based on this main idea, several variations are examined in the literature.
-Specifically, in \cite{Amalladinne2020Acoded}, the sub-blocks are first encoded by a binary linear code and then mapped to the columns of a common sensing matrix for inner encoding.
-In \cite{comp3}, sparse regression codes (SPARCs) are exploited as inner codes with approximate message passing (AMP) decoding at the receiver.
-The authors of \cite{comp4} improve the performance of the proposed scheme in \cite{comp3} by introducing a dynamic interaction between the inner AMP and the outer tree decoder.
+Several variations of the CCS approach are examined in the URA literature.
+Specifically, in \cite{Amalladinne2020Acoded}, the sub-blocks are first encoded by an outer tree code and then mapped to the columns of a common sensing matrix for inner encoding.
+In \cite{comp3}, sparse regression codes (SPARCs), a class of channel codes that can achieve channel capacity of a point-to-point AWGN channel under approximate message passing (AMP) decoding, are exploited as inner codes to improve the performance of the scheme in \cite{Amalladinne2020Acoded}, while the outer code is again a tree code.
+The authors in \cite{comp4} further improve the performance of the approach in \cite{comp3} by introducing a dynamic interaction between the inner AMP and the outer tree decoder.
 SPARCs are also employed in \cite{comp5}, where the sub-blocks are CRC-encoded and connected via block Markov superposition transmission.
-At the receiver, a hybrid decoder combining SIC and AMP is employed for inner decoding, with the addition of tree decoding.
-Furthermore, the authors of \cite{Agostini2023Constant} adapt constant-weight codes as the outer code with the use of Gabor frames to design the inner CS coding matrix, and a concatenation of Raptor codes and tree codes is employed as the outer code in \cite{comp6}.
+At the receiver, a hybrid decoder combining SIC and AMP is used for inner decoding, with the addition of tree decoding.
+Furthermore, the authors in \cite{Agostini2023Constant} employ constant-weight codes as outer codes with the use of Gabor frames to design the inner CS coding matrix, and a concatenation of Raptor codes and tree codes is used as the outer code in \cite{comp6}.
 Finally, in a recent work \cite{nassaji2024dynamic}, the authors propose a CCS-based scheme eliminating the tree code by using the encoded sub-message in the first slot as a user identifier.
-This reduces the parity bits and the resulting rate loss, offering the best performance among the CCS-based schemes on GMAC and outperforming the remaining solutions for $K_a \leq 225$.
-The general encoding-decoding structure in coded compressed sensing is illustrated in Fig. \ref{figccs}.
+This reduces the parity bits and the resulting rate loss, offering the best performance among the CCS-based schemes on GMAC and outperforming the other solutions for $K_a \geq 225$.